 Gather together fresh asparagus stalks, olive oil, garlic, kosher salt and black pepper.
 Parmesan cheese and lemon juice are optional, but highly recommended!

 Note: Thin vs thick asparagus, or the thickness of the asparagus, is more about personal preference.
 Pencil thin asparagus is sweeter whereas thicker asparagus has a stronger aroma and flavor.
+While you can find thick asparagus all year long, the thinner asparagus is usually available at grocery stores during the asparagus season.
 We will discuss variance in cooking times below!

 How to prepare it for roasting?